smtnhacker/mnemosync-password-manager/README.md

 - [ ] Fix the schema (breaking change)

 - [ ] Fix the key-generation and give each user their own salt (breaking change)

+- [ ] Use a local PIN to generate salts and validate edits / deletion.

 ### Contribution